SmingHub/Sming/Sming/building.rst

 -  Type ``make SMING_ARCH=Host`` to build the project for the host emulator
 -  Type ``make flash`` to copy any SPIFFS image (if enabled) to the virtual flash, and run the application.
-(Note that you don’t need to set SMING_ARCH again, the value is cached.)
+(Note that you don't need to set SMING_ARCH again, the value is cached.)

 To inspect the current build configuration, type ``make list-config``.